Patriarca crime family: Internal warfare

 Frank Salemme took control of the family after the RICO trial of Patriarca Jr. which moved the family's base of power to Boston.
-With Salemme's ascension to the boss sparked tension among the family's factions.
+Salemme's ascension to boss sparked tension among the family's factions.
 On March 31, 1994, Patriarca soldiers Ronald Coppola and Pete Scarpellini were shot and killed at a social club in Cranston, Rhode Island, by another Patriarca soldier, Nino Cucinotta, during a card game.
-On October 20, 1994, Joe Souza was shot inside an East Boston phone booth, dying from his injuries at the hospital on October 31.
+On October 20, 1994, Joe Souza was shot inside an East Boston phone booth, dying from his injuries on October 31.
 On December 11, 1994, 25-year old drug dealer and Salemme loyalist Paul Strazzulla was shot and killed, his body recovered inside of his fire-torched car in Revere, Massachusetts.

 In January 1995, Salemme was indicted along with Stephen Flemmi and James "Whitey" Bulger on extortion and racketeering charges, and Salemme discovered through court documents that his close allies Flemmi and Bulger were long-time FBI informants.
 Bulger's friend, FBI agent John Connolly, let him run his criminal operations with impunity for informing on the Patriarca family.

 After Salemme was imprisoned, a renegade faction led by Robert F. Carrozza, Anthony Ciampi, Stephen Foye, and Michael P. Romano, Sr. waged war on the Salemme faction.
-On April 3, 1996, 63-year old Richard "Vinnie the Pig" DeVincent was shot and killed in Medford, Massachusetts, after refusing to pay street tax from Salemme loyalists.
-In April 1997, the FBI indicted fifteen members of the renegade faction, including Carrozza, Ciampi, Romano, and others.
+On April 3, 1996, 63-year-old Richard "Vinnie the Pig" DeVincent was shot and killed in Medford, Massachusetts, after refusing to pay street tax from Salemme loyalists.
+In April 1997, the FBI indicted 15 members of the renegade faction, including Carrozza, Ciampi, Romano, and others.
 The grand jury testimony that resulted in the indictments was dominated by Sean Thomas Cote, who was the first of four indicted members to turn state's evidence.
 The jury ultimately acquitted the defendants of most charges but was deadlocked on murder and racketeering charges.
 Following Salemme's indictment, Providence family member Luigi "Baby Shacks" Manocchio took control of the family.

 Several of the defendants changed their pleas to guilty during a second trial, including Ciampi and Eugene Rida.
-Salemme pleaded guilty to racketeering charges on December 9, 1999, and was sentenced to eleven years in prison on February 23, 2000.
+Salemme pleaded guilty to racketeering charges on December 9, 1999, and was sentenced to 11 years in prison.
 In early 2001, Salemme agreed to testify against Flemmi and Bulger.

-Turn of the century

-The New England family is estimated to have about sixty made members active in the New England area, especially in the cities of Boston and Providence.
-In recent years, the family has been hit with several RICO indictments, and two Caporegimes (Mark Rossetti and Robert DeLuca) have become government informants.
-The power structure was said to have moved back to Boston entering the 2010s.

-Peter "Chief Crazy Horse" Limone took over as boss of the family in 2009.
-Limone was arrested that year and charged with racketeering; he was given a suspended sentence on July 1, 2010.
+In December 2022, Salemme died in prison.